chziakas/redeval/README.md

 ## Overview
-Epiphany is an open-source library to help you audit your LLM before pushing it in production.
-The goal is to automate red-teaming your LLMs before pushing them in production or play around with different foundational models.
+Epiphany aims to help in red-teaming LLMs before deploying them in production.
+The library provides funcionalities for auditing and evaluating LLMs without the need for human-intervene.

 ## Red-teaming LLMs (Perez et al., 2022)